yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WAG354G.rst

 Wireless 802.11b/g

 The unit comes with an internal antenna.
 It's possible to add an external antenna via the R-SMA plug.
+There seems to be a mechanical switch that gets (de-)activated when you open the tap of the external antenna port.

 === Hardware ===
 Platform: ''TI AR7WRD''